felvis/test/README.md

+# AWS CodeBuild merge github branch

-# Test script to get feedback from AWS CodeBuild in Github
+Test script to get feedback(or merge) from AWS CodeBuild in Github